-Anika Gray is a trained lawyer who was working in Jamaica on human rights litigation issues with an organisation called AIDS-Free World before coming to do the MPP.
+Anika Gray (MPP 2014) is a trained lawyer who was working in Jamaica on human rights litigation issues with an organisation called AIDS-Free World before coming to do the MPP.

 While she enjoys a great many interests, Anika is particularly passionate about human rights and social welfare issues.
 Her legal career has tied in closely to her advocacy efforts, and most recently led her to work on a number of cases that challenged the constitutionality of discriminatory laws and practices directed at homosexuals in the Commonwealth Caribbean.

 Despite her time spent in the courtroom, doing litigation and fighting for social change, Anika felt she wasn’t making the kind of difference she really wanted to.
 She had seen some massive policy failures in her country’s government, and she decided she wanted to play a more significant role in shaping and delivering policy for positive social change.

 “I realised that I needed to know more than just the law if I wanted to create social change,” she explains.
 “So l looked around at what kind of postgraduate courses would help me to move into such a position where I could make the kind positive social change that I wanted.”

 Anika had a vision of the kind of training she needed.
 She wanted to know how to create policy, and she wanted to know how to use research in order to influence policy successfully.
 That led her to the Blavatnik School of Government.

 Now very nearly at the end of her course (she’s just embarked on the final component, the Summer Project), Anika feels she’s gained a lot from doing the MPP.